Welcome to today's edition of the Rush 24-7 podcast.

 No more polar bears unless Planned Parenthood gets involved.

-And it's gonna take a while.
+And it's going to take a while.

-He was relevant member of the staff, chief of staff, chiefs of staff are, been with me longer than anybody.
+He was relevant member of the staff, chief of staff, chiefs of staff are.

-Uh and he was uh 27 years.
+And he was 27 years.

 I got his age wrong yesterday.

-It was 56, not 58.
+He was 56, not 58.

-And the people who are writing me who knew Kit are telling me stories that I didn't know.
+And the people who are writing me, who knew Kit are telling me stories that I didn't know.

 Funny, funny stories.

-And it's um it's not I don't misunderstand.
+And it's, it's not, don't misunderstand.

 I didn't know the specific details of these particular stories.